The best supplements & OTC pain relievers for period cramps

 You know that saying from the State Farm commercials, “We know a thing or two because we’ve seen a thing or two”?
 Well, we’re not going to say that.
 But what we will say is that we do know periods.
 We know what works some of the time, what’s scientifically proven, and what fails to do a damn thing (is this mic on?).

-How and why cramps happen
+How and why period cramps happen

 Menstrual cycles come in all shapes and sizes.
 While your specific period (thanks, genetics) might dictate your weekly plans, affect your mood, or encourage you to use up your sick days, you might find that your best friend, Sam, can simply pop an Advil and instantly feel better.

 In other words?
 There’s a pain scale—and, for some, “normal” will be around a 2 or a 3.
 For others, normal might crank all the way up to a 9 or 10.
-And the pain might come and go from day to day, or even disappear altogether after day one.
-For most, noticeable period pain will stick around for one or two days.

 While this pain will most likely be mild in nature, some can experience intense pain for several days.
 This pain that we so gingerly speak of is called dysmenorrhea.
 The symptoms can cause diarrhea, nausea, dizziness, headache, and vomiting.
 Does this sound all too familiar?

-While we’re all well-versed in how we feel during our period, we should probably talk about why we’re feeling this way.
+While we’re all well-versed in how we feel during our period, we should probably discuss why we’re feeling this way.
 Did you hear that bell?
 Health class is in session!
 First, during the first half of your menstrual cycle, the endometrium expands and renews itself to prepare for a possible pregnancy—creating a nice home for the potential implantation of an embryo.

 If pregnancy doesn’t happen, your blood vessels open up, the uterine lining begins to shed, and the uterine muscle contracts to expel your menstrual fluid through the small opening in your cervix and down through your vagina.